autonomio/signs/README.md

 # signs
-A set of tools for text preparation, vectorization and processing
+A set of tools for text preparation, vectorization and processing.